virtual-labs/exp-beam-in-flexure-iitd/experiment/aim.md

-To study the behavior of an Under Reinforced (UR) concrete beam under flexure.
+To study the behavior of an under reinforced (UR) concrete beam under flexure.